poooi/poi-plugin-ezexped/README.md

 [![npm version](https://badge.fury.io/js/poi-plugin-ezexped.svg)](https://badge.fury.io/js/poi-plugin-ezexped)

+### 1.2.0 (pending)

+- [Kancepts](https://javran.github.io/kancepts/) can now be launched from plugin.

+    - Optionally you can export your ship list, which could improve the accuracy of the cost model a bit.
+(This is enabled by default, but can be easily disabled)

 ### 1.1.1

 - Just switching to use subtender for utility functions.
 No changes are made on the surface.